 That the ship has been surveyed in accordance with regulation 4 of Annex IV of the Convention.

 That the survey shows that the structure, equipment, systems, fittings, arrangements, and material of the ship and the condition thereof are in all respects satisfactory and that the ship complies with the applicable requirements of Annex IV of the Convention.

+Standards Applicable : MEPC.2(VI) ☐ MEPC.159(55) ☐ MEPC.227(64) ☐

 This Certificate is valid until 3 subject to surveys in accordance with regulation 4 of